Status of Online Academic Exams

 • Ensure that your username and login work with the AssessBank testing platform.

-• Note that you will not see your registered exam until your scheduled exam day.
-You must not start any exam until you are connected and checked in with a live proctor and your proctor allows you to start the exam.
+However, you must not start any exam until you are connected and checked in with a live proctor and your proctor allows you to start the exam.

 More information and instructions can be found in the Candidate Guide for Online Technical Exams.